Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/06_data_format_grid.md

 In this context, we suggest limiting the scope of the grid storage to two types of structured grids: regular or rectilinear grids.
 - **Regular Grid**: A grid in which the spacing between the points is constant in each dimension.
 In 3D, this would resemble a cubic lattice.
 - **Rectilinear Grid**: A grid in which the spacing between the points can vary along each axis but remains orthogonal.
-In 3D, this would look like a deformed cubic lattice where the deformations are axis-aligned.
+In 3D, this would look like a deformed cubic lattice, where the deformations are axis-aligned.

-Note that the regular grid is a special case of a rectilinear grid where the spacing is the same along each axis.
+Note that the regular grid is a special case of a rectilinear grid, where the spacing is the same along each axis.

 #### General Format